Localization

 In Lua, there are many functions which take a localized message as a parameter: e.g. kts.FlashMessage and kts.PrintLoc.

-For the localization message parameter, the Lua code may pass either of the following things:
+For the localized message itself, the Lua code may pass either of the following:

 Examples: